apache/airflow/docs/apache-airflow-providers/howto/create-update-providers.rst

     This feature is available in Airflow 2.3+.

 Some providers might provide optional features, which are only available when some packages or libraries are installed.
-Such features will typically result in ``ImportErrors`` however those import errors should be silently ignored rather than pollute the logs of Airflow with false warnings.
+Such features will typically result in ``ImportErrors``; however, those import errors should be silently ignored rather than pollute the logs of Airflow with false warnings.
 False warnings are a very bad pattern, as they tend to turn into blind spots, so avoiding false warnings is encouraged.
-However until Airflow 2.3, Airflow had no mechanism to selectively ignore "known" ImportErrors.
+However, until Airflow 2.3, Airflow had no mechanism to selectively ignore "known" ImportErrors.
 So Airflow 2.1 and 2.2 silently ignored all ImportErrors coming from providers with actually lead to ignoring even important import errors - without giving the clue to Airflow users that there is something missing in provider dependencies.